US Republicans demand full sanctions, charges against China’s Huawei, SMIC

 Huawei’s Mate 60 Pro, unveiled last month during US Commerce Secretary Gina Raimondo’s visit to China, uses an advanced processor that is capable of supporting 5G.

-The release of the smartphone has poured doubt on the effectiveness of US President Joe Biden’s campaign to hobble China’s development of advanced chips.
+The smartphone’s high-end capabilities have raised questions about the effectiveness of US President Joe Biden’s campaign to hobble China’s development of advanced chips.

+Republican Mike Gallagher, the chair of the House committee on China, earlier this month called for a halt of all technology exports to Huawei and SMIC.

+The Commerce Department has said it is looking into the capabilities of the new chip.